-1. Mainz is located close to everything – a perfect spot to start or end your Tour de Germany!
+1. Mainz is located close to everything – a perfect city to start or end your Tour de Germany!

-Anything is close from Mainz: Heading west travellers will reach the entrance to the romantic Rhine River valley… and northbound, up the scenic route along the Rhine, access to the beauties of Moselle is just 90 minutes away.
-Or follow the Rhine southwards, and you will soon hit the outer ranges of the Schwarzwald on one side and the rolling hills of the Palatinate and its vineyards to the other.
-Eastbound travellers can follow the River Main cutting right through Frankfurt and on towards Franconia and northern Bavaria.
+Anything is close from Mainz: Heading west travellers will reach the entrance to the spectacular Rhine River valley gorges and castles… and northeastbound, you access to the Moselle River area with a mere 90 drive.
+Alternatively do follow the Rhine southwards, and you will soon hit the outer ranges of the Black-forest on one side and the rolling hills of the Palatinate and its vineyards to the other.
+Eastbound travellers can follow the River Main towards Franconia and northern Bavaria.

-Whether Mainz marks the start, the end or a stop on your tour of Germany, count at least full day to enjoy its historic sites.
+Whether Mainz marks the start, the end or just an interim stop on your tour of Germany, count at least full day to enjoy its historic sites.

 2. A city of religion and war

-Today’s Mainz is a quaint, safe and peaceful city with powerful reminders of its illustrious history.
+Today’s Mainz is a quaint, safe and peaceful city very much cherishing its powerful reminders of an illustrious history.

 3. No Mainz.
 No Printing.
 No Books.